VicidominiLab/VicidominiLab.github.io/_research/TR_STED_microscopy.md

 ---
 title: "Time-Resolved STED Microscopy"
-quote: “If I have seen further it is by standing on the shoulders of Giants (Isaac Newton)."
+quote: "If I have seen further it is by standing on the shoulders of Giants (Isaac Newton)."
 type: "TR-STED microscopy"
 collection: research
 date: 2016-04-01